sasanquaa/maple-bot/README.md

 - Platforms pathing (find a path to reach a platform)
 - ~~Barely maintainable~~ UI ~~(please help)~~
 - Work by taking an image and send key inputs (no memory hacking)
-- Not a feature but currently only work in GMS:
+- Not a feature but currently work best in GMS:
-  - Haven't tested MSEA but it is in English...
   - Updating PNGs are required to support non-English regions
+  - Work with TMS/MSEA but I can't with their anti-human bot detection (Rune solving works fine)
 - I hate this game
 - Why do Jett gets free BOD just to be deleted?

 ## How to use
-#### Map (Update for v0.3.0)
+#### Map
 - Map is automatically detected but must be created manually by providing a name
 - The created map is saved and can be selected again later
 - Any actions preset created in the detected map is saved to that map only